Constraining Torsion in Maximally symmetric (sub)spaces: Scheme II : Torsion in a generally covariant maximal symmetric set-up sec:App2

-As to the maximal symmetry of subspaces of a bulk space-time involving torsion, the arguments may be similar to the above for the Killing vectors of such subspaces.
-However, one requires the prior assumption that the bulk metric is decomposed exactly in the same way as in GR, viz. the equation (\ref{bulkmet}) holds.
+As to the maximal symmety of subspaces of a bulk space-time involving torsion, the arguments are similar to the above.
+However, one requires the prior assumption that the bulk metric is decomposed exactly in the same way as in GR, viz. the Eq. (\ref{bulkmet}) holds.
 We of course make this assumption here, without attempting the rigorous proof of Eq. (\ref{bulkmet}) in presence of torsion\symbolfootnote[5]{For the proof of Eq. (\ref{bulkmet}) in a torsionless scenario, see \cite{wein}.}.

 Let us now turn our attention to the conditions (\ref{tor-Killcond}) and (\ref{tor-intcond}), and see to what extent they can constrain the torsion tensor components.
 In the following two subsections, we shall treat separately the cases of (i) the entire (bulk) space-time being maximally symmetric, and of (ii) the maximally symmetric subspaces of the bulk.